hugomg/lullaby/README.md

 ###Boolean attributes

 For some HTML attributes, what really matters is whether the attribute is present or not; The attribute value is ignored and can even be omitted.
-In these cases, LIBNAME expects a boolean as the attribute value.
+In these cases, Lullaby expects a boolean as the attribute value.

 Examples: `autofocus`, `disabled`